pomerium/pomerium/docs/reference/readme.md

 - Environmental Variable: `HTTP_REDIRECT_ADDR`
 - Type: `string`
-- Default: `` (no serevr is started)
-- Example: `:80`
+- Example: `:80`, `:http`, `:8080`
 - Optional

 If set, the HTTP Redirect Address specifies the host and port to redirect http to https traffic on.
-If not set, no redirect server is started.
+If unset, no redirect server is started.

 ### Shared Secret